-"Forecasts show massive requirements in demand.
-Technology will progress with this upward trend, let's utilise it!"

-"Introduce evidence based technology to support independent living within their community and all areas of service provision - assessments, support, therapies."

-"Assistive technology e.g. for visual impairment can augment independent living."

-"It could make a big difference e.g. keeping people in touch with family who have had to move away - see grandkids grow up etc."
+- "Forecasts show massive requirements in demand.
+Technology will progress with this upward trend, let's utilise it!" - "Introduce evidence based technology to support independent living within their community and all areas of service provision - assessments, support, therapies." - "Assistive technology e.g. for visual impairment can augment independent living." - "It could make a big difference e.g. keeping people in touch with family who have had to move away - see grandkids grow up etc."

+To adopt policy & provision which promotes the integration of older people with the wider community.
+This should include a range of housing options (including intergenerational sharing), access to transport, and community spaces where older people & others can interact.

-At almost every table, however, there were concerns recorded that, while the greater use of technology to support the delivery of social care for older people might be helpful, it should not be considered as an alternative to the provision of high quality personal
+At almost every table, however, there were concerns recorded that, while the greater use of technology to support the delivery of social care for older people might be helpful, it should not be considered as an alternative to the provision of high quality personal care.

-"Support this as long as human interaction is not replaced by technology"

-"Tech should supplement, not replace, human contact"
+- "Support this as long as human interaction is not replaced by technology" - "Tech should supplement, not replace, human contact"